Our Guest Co-Curator for Pride, Reeta Loi, gives her perspective as an activist, music artist and founder on what Pride and community means today.

 For more community organisations head to gaysians.org.
 Reach out and tell them Reeta sent you.

-We would like to thank Reeta for providing this insightful perspective on Pride and community today, as well as sharing this list of spaces for LGBTQIA+ people.
-Reeta is one of our Guest Co-Curator this Pride and you can see more of her and other amazing speakers at The Long Queer Conversation on Wednesday 30 June at 6.30-8pm BST.
+Thank you Reeta for providing this insightful perspective on Pride and community today, as well as sharing this list of spaces for LGBTQIA+ people.
+You can see more of Reeta and other amazing speakers at The Long Queer Conversation on Wednesday 30 June at 6.30-8pm BST.
 Sign up here.

 About Reeta Loi